The following page is all about how to oppose the removal of a trade mark.

 Anyone may oppose removal of a trade mark but it is usually the owner of the trade mark.

+If someone applies for removal of your trade mark, we will send you a copy of their application.
 To oppose a removal application you must file a notice of intention to oppose.

 The form must be filed within two months of the removal application being advertised in the Australian Official Journal of Trade Marks.